JonathanAmenechi/deflate/README.md

-# Implementing DEFLATE in pure python
+# Implementing DEFLATE in Pure Python